Adavid199/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session3.md

 Raspberry PI labrary called (WiringPi) to manipulate the GPIO and control ecternal LED ligths.
 Programming the GPIO directly using assembler language and C

+this section is about hands-on activities using the Raspberry Pi’s GPIO (General Purpose Input/Output) pins to understand how the Pi communicates with the outside world.To move beyond CPU architecture and explore how a computer like the Raspberry Pi interacts with external devices.

+The GPIO pins allow you to connect LEDs, sensors, motors, and other peripherals, making the Pi a flexible platform for experimentation.These exercises help you see how low-level hardware control links to higher-level programming tools.

+Using the 40-pin GPIO connector:

+Internally mapped as GPIO 0–25 (though pin mapping varies between Pi versions).

+Pins can be programmed as INPUTs (to read signals) or OUTPUTs (to send signals).

+Some pins can also act as serial ports or clocks for external devices.

+Node-RED: A flow-based programming tool that lets you visually connect logic blocks to control GPIO pins.

+WiringPi library: A C-based library that simplifies GPIO programming.

+Traffic Lights:

+Guest lecturer Bob Potter provided a simple traffic light circuit using LEDs and Node-RED.

+This can be built with discrete components on a breadboard or using the Gertboard, a Pi add-on board designed for GPIO experiments.

+The traffic light flow works both with standalone LEDs and with the Gertboard’s built-in components.

+Through these experiments, you learn:

+How to configure GPIO pins as inputs/outputs.

+How to control external hardware (like LEDs) using software.

+How tools like Node-RED and WiringPi abstract away complexity, making GPIO programming more accessible.

+How hardware experiments connect to system-level concepts like interrupts, timing, and peripheral drivers.

+This section is about getting practical experience with Raspberry Pi IO.
+By wiring up LEDs or using the Gertboard, and controlling them with Node-RED or WiringPi, you see how software directly manipulates hardware.
+These experiments bridge the gap between abstract CPU architecture and real-world device control.